 In November 2016, the Board of Directors authorized a stock repurchase program to repurchase up to 750,000 outstanding shares of its common stock.
-Under this program, in fiscal year 2017, the Company repurchased 719,023 shares of its common stock at a weighted-average price of \$3.43 per share, excluding a broker commission of \$0.03 per share, at a total cost of \$2.5 million.
-In fiscal year 2018, the Company repurchased and retired 30,977 shares of its common stock at a weighted-average price of \$3.99 per share, excluding a broker commission of \$0.03 per share, at a total cost of \$0.1 million.
+Under this program, in fiscal year 2018, the Company repurchased and retired 30,977 shares of its common stock at a weighted-average price of \$3.99 per share, excluding a broker commission of \$0.03 per share, at a total cost of \$0.1 million.
 Repurchases under this program took place in the open market and were made under a Rule 10b5-1 plan.
 This program was completed in July 2017.

 In July 2017, the Board of Directors authorized a stock repurchase program to repurchase up to 905,000 outstanding shares of its common stock.
 In October 2017, the Board of Directors increased the number of outstanding shares that may be repurchased to 966,000 shares.
-Under this program, during fiscal year 2018, the Company repurchased and retired 62,364 shares of its common stock at a weighted-average price of \$8.36 per share, excluding a broker commission of \$0.03 per share, at a total cost of \$0.5 million.
+Under this program, no repurchases were made during fiscal year 2019.
+During fiscal year 2018, the Company repurchased and retired 62,364 shares of its common stock at a weighted-average price of \$8.36 per share, excluding a broker commission of \$0.03 per share, at a total cost of \$0.5 million.
 Repurchases under this program took place in the open market and were made under a Rule 10b5-1 plan.
+As of June 30, 2019, the number of shares that remains available for repurchase is 903,636 shares.